-The corridor will be equipped with a 25kV AC single phase 50Hz overhead catenary traction system.
+The corridor will be equipped with a 25kV AC single-phase 50Hz overhead catenary traction system.

 Rolling stock for Delhi-Gurugram-SNB-Alwar RRTS

-Light-weight, air-conditioned, stainless steel coaches, with a length of 24m and a width of 3.66m, will be used in the corridor.
+Lightweight, air-conditioned, stainless steel coaches, with a length of 24m and a width of 3.66m, will be used in the corridor.

 Six-car trainsets are expected to run on the line until 2030, with plans to run nine-car trains from 2031.
 Each car will have three doors on either side.

 The maximum passenger capacity of each car is expected to be 428, including 328 seated passengers.
+The average speed of the trains will be 100km/h.

-Signalling and train control
+Signalling and train control systems of the RRTS

 A continuous automatic train control (CATC) system is proposed to be used for signalling and train control on the RRTS.
 It will comprise automatic train protection (ATP), automatic train operation (ATO), and automatic train supervision (ATS) systems.

-Communications and fare collection
+Communications and fare collection solutions

-The Indian government is funding 20% of the project cost while the respective state governments are funding 20%.
-The remaining 60% is provided by bilateral and multi-lateral agencies.
+The Indian Government is funding 20% of the project cost while the respective state governments are funding 20%.
+The remaining 60% is provided by bilateral and multilateral agencies.

 Benefits of Delhi-Gurugram-SNB-Alwar RRTS